Bculp/gatsby-starter-deck/src/slides/02 - outline.md

 - Static Site Generators & Progressive Web Applications

-- Gatsby
-  - Brief background
+- Brief background on Gatsby
-  - Benefits to using Gatsby
+- Benefits of using Gatsby
 - Demo